STEEL FABRICATION SHOP INSPECTION

 The term "secondary members", as used in this section, is meant to mean all the members, which have not been inspected in the laydown inspection.

-Inspection of secondary members shall include, but not be limited to the following items:
+Quality control inspection of secondary members shall include, but not be limited to the following items:

 The fabricator shall furnish an affidavit in the form of a cutting list, listing heat numbers and grade of steel and a statement certifying that throughout the fabrication operation, he has maintained the identification of steel in accordance with this specification.